gaois/Gaois.Localizer/README.md

     app.UseLocalizationCookies();
 ```

-When used in conjunction with Fiontar.Localization's `RouteCultureProvider` (see [above](#getting-the-request-culture)) this middleware will ensure that your site is displayed in the user's preferred culture every time they visit the homepage.
+When used in conjunction with Gaois.Localizer's `RouteCultureProvider` (see [above](#getting-the-request-culture)) this middleware will ensure that your site is displayed in the user's preferred culture every time they visit the homepage.
 Don't forget, however, that the `RouteCultureProvider` [gives precedence to the culture in the URL path parameters over any other settings](#a-word-about-seo), so, if the user follows a link to a page in a particular culture, localisation cookies will not be taken into account.

 ### Configure the localisation cookies